chicheongweng/bxn-exchange-design/README.md

 1. The Ledger Service consumes the `TradeExecuted` event and updates the user's wallet balance.
 2. The Ledger Service publishes a `WalletUpdated` event.

-**Update Portfolio quantities:**
+**Update position quantities:**

-1. The Portfolio Service consumes the `TradeExecuted` event and updates the quantities of Portfolios owned by the user.
+1. The position Service consumes the `TradeExecuted` event and updates the quantities of positions owned by the user.
-2. The Portfolio Service publishes a `PortfolioUpdated` event.
+2. The position Service publishes a `positionUpdated` event.

 **Send notifications:**